 The Medical Humanities is an emerging field of enquiry in which humanities and social sciences perspectives are brought to bear upon an exploration of the human side of medicine.
 These perspectives have a key role to play in analysing our expectations of medicine, and the relationship between medicine and our broader ideas of health, well-being and flourishing.

-For the next three years, Durham University’s Centre for Medical Humanities is devoted to a research programme exploring this relationship, with the generous support of a Wellcome Trust Medical Humanities Strategic Award.
+Durham University’s Centre for Medical Humanities is devoted to a research programme exploring this relationship, with the generous support of a Wellcome Trust Medical Humanities Strategic Award.
 The research programme has four key themes of enquiry which, together, are planned to advance our understanding of medicine’s role in sustainable conceptions of human flourishing.

 We hope this blog will become a dynamic space for conversation about the emerging field of the medical humanities.
 We will also use it to post introductions to our research, calls for papers, short reviews on publications and conferences, updates on events and exhibitions of interest, and opinion pieces about all matters related to the medical humanities.